jazcap53/jazcap53.github.io/content/pytest_caplog.md

 message of that level or higher would be sent to `caplog`.
 It turns out that, like the root logger, `caplog`'s default level is `WARNING`.
 Hence caplog was not seeing the messages logged by `CaffeineMonitor.write_file()`.

+### The upshot
+Test coverage is at 61% and climbing.

 ### The lesson
 Reading documentation is something of an art form.
 You often can't read all the docs word-for-word; parts of it have to be skimmed.
 In this case I happened to skim, and did not absorb, the datum that would have saved me hours of work.